dhis2/notes/jira-workflow.md

 <br>
 Also link the actual JIRA issue to the newly created test case issue.

-Now you can ask again for a review, but a final review in this case.
+Now you can ask again for a final review.
 If everything looks fine, you can then unassign youself and set the ticket to "In Review"

 # Review checklist